Skip to content

 “As far as Vernon being artistic goes, it is in the earth and water and sky.
 You can’t help it if you’re an artist or appreciate art, you will feel it.
 It’s something that just exists here,” Gail Sweeny says.
 “That’s really what the Okanagan is all about.”

 The Vibe Artisan Market is on 30th Avenue, one of the main streets of Vernon’s downtown that has eclectic retail and antique shops, a historic theatre, outstanding places to dine, and even a speakeasy-esque bagel shop located at the rear of a clothing store for toddlers.
-Though the demographic of Vernon is older, there is youthful exuberance thanks to its arts, culinary scene, and shops like Dogwood Records, which opened in 2019 and has earned an enthusiastic following throughout the Okanagan Valley for its curated vinyl collection and lack of pretentiousness in its business and musical tastes.
-You will find gems of just about any genre in the tight, two-level shop accessed through a black door pressed against a brick wall that wouldn’t look out of place in a Pink Floyd video.
+Though the demographic of Vernon is older, there is youthful exuberance thanks to its arts, culinary scene, and unique shops.

 If downtown Vernon helps you connect with the sense of the North Okanagan’s artistic charm, the region’s shining attraction, SilverStar Mountain Resort, allows you to embrace its source of inspiration — the glorious outdoors.
 Located 20 kilometres (13 miles) northeast of downtown Vernon, Silver Star is a village that is a magnet for skiers and snowboarders who want incredible powder without the massive crowds or hefty price tags of some other mountains in British Columbia.
 Silver Star has 3,282 acres of skiable terrain and 132 runs, and has developed its hills to accommodate beginners and experts who want to challenge themselves on double-black-diamond runs.
 It’s not just for thrill-seekers, though.
 One of the best traits about Silver Star is its variety of activities, including a number of pursuits that are respectful of gravity.
 With 105 kilometres (67 miles) of Nordic trails on the Monashee Mountains, Silver Star features Canada’s largest daily groomed cross-country system for skiers.
 Snowshoers will adore traipsing in the forest of soaring spruce and fir trees and cyclists can cruise through the wintry trails on fat bikes (which have extra large tires to help riders to stay upright on the ice and snow).
 Pack your ice skates to zip around the outdoor rink at Brewer’s Pond that curves past a snowy island of conifers adjacent to the FireLight Lodge.